 Related Work.
-There is a vast literature on triangulations that are optimal according to certain criteria, see [6].
-Similar to Delaunay triangulations which maximize the smallest angle over all triangulations for a point set, farthest point Delaunay triangulations minimize the smallest angle over all triangulations for a convex polygon [11].
+There is a vast literature on triangulations that are optimal according to certain criteria, cf. [2].
+Similar to Delaunay triangulations which maximize the smallest angle over all triangulations for a point set, farthest point Delaunay triangulations minimize the smallest angle over all triangulations for a convex polygon [9].
+If all angles in a triangulation are $\geq \frac{\pi}{6}$ then it contains the relative neighborhood graph as a subgraph [14].
+The relative neighborhood graph for a point set connects any pair of points which are mutually closest to each other (among all points from the set).
 Edelsbrunner et al. [10] showed how to construct a triangulation that minimizes the maximum angle among all triangulations for a set of n points in $O(n^2 \log n)$ time.
-If all angles in a triangulation are at least $\frac{\pi}{6}$ then the triangulation contains the relative neighborhood graph as a subgraph [14].
-The relative neighborhood graph for a point set connects any pair of points which are mutually closest to each other (among all points from the set).

 In applications where small angles have to be avoided by all means, a Delaunay triangulation may not be sufficient in spite of its optimality because even there arbitrarily small angles can occur.
-By adding so-called Steiner points one can construct a triangulation on a superset of the original points in which there is some absolute lower bound on the size of the smallest angle [8].
-Dai et al. [9] describe several heuristics to construct minimum weight triangulations (triangulations which minimize the total sum of edge lengths) subject to absolute lower or upper bounds on the occurring angles.
+By adding so-called Steiner points one can construct a triangulation on a superset of the original points in which there is some absolute lower bound on the size of the smallest angle [7].
+Dai et al. [8] describe several heuristics to construct minimum weight triangulations (triangulations which minimize the total sum of edge lengths) subject to absolute lower or upper bounds on the occurring angles.

 Spanning cycles with angle constraints can be regarded as a variation of the traveling salesman problem.
-Fekete and Woeginger [12] showed that if the cycle may cross itself then any set of at least five points admits a locally convex tour, that is, a tour in which all turns are to the left (or all turns are to the right, respectively).
-Arkin et al. [5] consider as a measure for (non-) convexity of a point set S the minimum number of (interior) reflex angles (angles $> \pi$) among all plane spanning cycles for S, see [1] for recent results.
-Aggarwal et al. [2] prove that finding a spanning cycle for a point set which has minimal total angle cost is NP-hard, where the angle cost is defined as the sum of direction changes at the points.
-Regarding spanning paths, it has been conjectured that each planar point set admits a spanning path with minimum angle at least $\frac{\pi}{6}$ [12]; recently, a lower bound of $\frac{\pi}{9}$ has been presented [7].
+Fekete and Woeginger [11] showed that if the cycle may cross itself then any set of at least five points admits a locally convex tour, that is, a tour in which the angle between any three consecutive points is positive.
+Arkin et al. [5] consider as a measure for (non-)convexity of a point set S the minimum number of (interior) reflex angles (angles $> \pi$) among all plane spanning cycles for S. Aggarwal et al. [4] prove that finding a spanning cycle for a point set which has minimal total angle cost is NP-hard, where the angle cost is defined as the sum of direction changes at the points.
+Regarding spanning paths, it has been conjectured that each planar point set admits a spanning path with minimum angle at least $\frac{\pi}{6}$ [11]; recently, a lower bound of $\frac{\pi}{9}$ has been presented [6].